 But we also need to be more precise in our psychological postmortems after these tragic events occur to see if indeed these gross perpetrators of mayhem are indeed wound collectors and if so when could we have stopped them and how.
 Lastly we must acknowledge that this is a phenomenon we cannot afford to ignore, whether it is by our children, spouse, sibling, workmate, acquaintance, or leaders.

 * * * * * * * * *

-Joe Navarro, M.A. is 25 year veteran of the FBI and is the author of What Every Body is Saying, as well as Dangerous Personalities which delves further into wound collection.
-For additional information and a free bibliography please contact him through www.jnforensics.com or follow on twitter: @navarrotells or on Facebook. https://www.facebook.com/pages/Joe-Navarro/236255193080893; or here in Psychology Today: http://www.psychologytoday.com/blog/spycatcher
+Joe Navarro, M.A. is 25 year veteran of the FBI and is the author of the international bestseller What Every BODY is Saying, as well as Louder Than Words and his latest work Dangerous Personalities.
+For additional information and a free bibliography please contact him at www.jnforensics.com or through Psychology Today.
+Joe can also be found on twitter: @navarrotells or on Facebook.